How To Find Velocity On A Position Time Graph: Step-by-Step Guide

 1 Verify that the axes are correctly labeled and that you are using the correct units.

 2 Confirm that the Δt interval you chose is symmetric around the target time (or as close as possible).
-Even so,
+Worth adding:

 3 Count squares accurately for both Δy and Δt; convert to real units only after the count.